What is quality improvement in healthcare?

 - Reduce the percentage of surgery patients with surgical complications or postoperative infection

-You may also choose to utilize quality measures established and verified by The National Quality Forum, AHRQ, the Quality Payment Program, or the Institute for Healthcare Improvement.
+You may also choose to utilise quality measures established and verified by The National Quality Forum, AHRQ, the Quality Payment Program, or the Institute for Healthcare Improvement.

 Who is responsible for quality improvement?